Graph Neural Networks Do Not Always Oversmooth: Related Work

 \section{Related Work}

 Oversmoothing is a well-known challenge within the GNN literature \cite{li_deeper_2018,rusch_survey_2023}.
 On the theoretical side, rigorous techniques have been used to prove that oversmoothing is inevitable.
 The authors in \cite{oono_graph_2021} show that GCNs with the ReLU non-linearity exponentially lose expressive power and only carry information of the node degree in the infinite layer limit.
+While the authors notice that their upper bound for oversmoothing does not hold for large singular values of the weight matrices, they do not identify a non-oversmoothing phase in their model.
 These results have been extended in \cite{cai_note_2020} to handle non-linearities different from ReLU.
 Also graph attention networks have been proven to oversmooth inevitably \cite{wu_demystifying_2023}.
-These proofs, however, make assumptions on the weight matrices which, as we will show, exclude networks in the chaotic, non-oversmoothing phase.
+Their proof, however, makes assumptions on the weight matrices which, as we will show, exclude networks in the chaotic, non-oversmoothing phase.

 On the applied side, a variety of heuristics have been developed to mitigate oversmoothing \cite{zhao_pairnorm_2020,chen_simple_2020,chen_measuring_2020,luan_training_2022,song_ordered_2023,huang_you_2024}.
 E.g., the authors in \cite{zhao_pairnorm_2020} introduce a normalization layer which can be added to a variety of deep GNNs to make them trainable.
 Another approach is to introduce residual connections and identity mappings, directly feeding the input to layers deep in the network \cite{chen_simple_2020,wu_non-asymptotic_2023}.
 Other studies suggest to train GNNs to a limited number of layers to obtain the optimal amount of smoothing \cite{keriven_not_2022,wu_non-asymptotic_2023}.
 The recent review \cite{jin_atnpa_2024} proposes a unified view to order existing heuristics and guide further research.
 While these heuristics improve performance at large depths, they also add to the complexity of the model and impose design choices.
 Our approach, on the other hand, explains why increasing the weight variance at initialization is sufficient to prevent oversmoothing.